 Returning to work has been more difficult than I expected.
-In some ways the personal emotional impact has been easier to handle.
+In some ways the personal impact has been easier to handle.
 You expect to be distraught if your child dies.
 It’s awful but natural, whereas going back to work has often felt anything but.

 Financial stress is not something you think of as a consequence of grief but, as the work disappeared, money became a real problem.
 In the end we were forced to live off our savings but at least we had some.
-I’d saved up a decent amount to buy a house after Edward’s operation to be closer to my wife’s parents in Yorkshire.
+I’d saved up a decent amount to help buy a house after Edward’s operation to be closer to my wife’s parents in Yorkshire.
 We knew we would need help as he grew up and it made sense to be nearer to them.
-It was all part of Plan A to get Edward to adulthood and a possible heart transplant, but when he died it all went out of the window along with my sense of purpose.
-I never considered a Plan B.
+It was all part of Plan A to get Edward to adulthood and a possible heart transplant, but when he died all that went out of the window along with my sense of purpose.
+I didn’t have a Plan B.

 Today those savings are almost all gone.
 I can either feel sorry for myself or be grateful that I had the money at all.
-I have chosen the latter because the alternative is self-pity which will achieve nothing.
+I have to chose the latter because the alternative is self-pity which will achieve nothing.
 And that’s what this post is about – choice.
 The path out of the darkness of child loss is about choosing to take it.
 Sure it needs time – and I’m still on the journey – but it’s there when you’re ready, even if the world at the end of it is different from the one you knew before.

 I reasoned that some decent work would eventually turn up, that we had been unlucky enough already and deserved a break.
 A sort of natural justice.
 But nature is indifferent; it doesn’t judge or care.
-We weren’t in this position because we deserved it or due to some karmic force but because shit happens.
+We weren’t in this position because we deserved it or due to karma but because shit happens.
 I finally accepted this when a sobering look at our finances revealed that we had three months left before absolutely everything ran out.

 I didn’t get a single offer.
 As each one reached its increasingly inevitable conclusion, I started to sink again.
 I had always been good at interviews and had stuck to the same formula that had worked so many times before.
 The problem was that I wasn’t the same person anymore and everybody could see through the act.

 The feedback was indicative.
-One said I had all the skills they needed, but appeared constantly distracted.
+One said I had all the skills they needed, but was constantly distracted.
 Another that I was a great fit but didn’t believe that I actually wanted the job, even though we were at the fifth and final interview stage.
 One remarked that there was something ‘not quite right’ about me, that I ‘was there, but not there’.
 Another felt I was too intense and a little desperate.
-I was.
-The final and most telling blow was an interview with an agency CEO and his board.
+He was right.
+The final and most telling blow was an interview with an ad agency CEO and his board.
 The first two meetings had gone well but this one was a train wreck.
 I completely flunked it.
 I was rude and aggressive.
 Their feedback was scathing and they questioned if I had any of the skills or experience that appeared on my CV at all.